ermshiperete/job-dsl-plugin-wiki/configure-block.md

 * All queries (methodMissing or find) assume that a NodeList is being returned, so if you need a single Node get the first element, e.g. [0]
 * plus() adds siblings, so once we have one node, you can keep adding siblings, but will need an initial peer to add to.
 * Children can be easily accessed if they exist, if they don't exist you have to append them.
-This means accessing deep trees
+This means accessing deep trees is laborious.

 # Add-ons

 To ease navigation, two key operators have been overridden.
 Try to use them as much as possible:

 * div() - finds a child node by name, always returning the first child.
-If no child exists, one will be created
+If no child exists, one will be created.
+E.g. project/description will find the description node, creating it if it doesn't exist.
 * leftshift() - appends as a child.
 If a Node is provided, it is directly added.
 A string is created as a node.
 A closure is processed like a NodeBuilder, allowing many nodes to be appended.

 # Specification

 * _configure_ can be stated multiple times
 * execution order is maintained
 * Closure (fragments) can be passed in
-* If no template is specified via using() then a simple project structure is provided.
+* If no template is specified via using() then a simple free-style project structure is provided.
-* _configure_ blocks are run before any DSL commands are run.
+* _configure_ blocks are run in the order they are provided with DSL commands.

 # Samples